TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphUserMemberOf"></a>
 # **graphUserMemberOf**
-> List&lt;GraphObjectWithPaths&gt; graphUserMemberOf(userId, contentType, accept, filter, limit, skip, sort)
+> List&lt;GraphObjectWithPaths&gt; graphUserMemberOf(userId, contentType, accept, filter, limit, skip, sort, xOrgId)

 List the parent Groups of a User